pattern-lab/patternlab-node/packages/docs/src/docs/running-patternlab.md

 There might be use cases in which you'd like to let your [localhost dev server run via HTTPS instead of HTTP](https://github.com/pattern-lab/live-server#https), like e.g. when consuming from other secure contexts to prevent browser errors or problems.

-Achieving this is a three step process:
+Achieving this is a three-step process:
 - generate a self-signed SSL certificate
 - add it to the trusted certificates
 - configure the certificates for `live-server`